uofu-emb/rtos/labs/02.testing/README.md

 #### What execution contexts are there?

-There are two execution contexts, the thread and the main loop.
+In the provided code there are two execution contexts, the thread and the main loop.
 Execution contexts represent a computational environment where code runs.
 These are usually managed by the hardware or by the operating system.

 #### What dependencies are there?

 Dependencies refer to systems, devices, and behaviors external to your code that your code relies on.
 Dependencies present a particular challenge because they have their own behavior, state, and context to account for.

-### Unit vs. Integration testing
+#### Unit vs. Integration testing
 Unit tests cover the smallest functional unit of your system.
 They are usually state invariant.
 Any initial state is set ahead of time to a known value, and any changes in state are solely due to the execution of the code.
 Unit tests usually have an expected output for a given input, and the output is __asserted__ to be the expected value.
 Unit tests should have limited references to dependencies, and those dependencies either need to be controlled or __mocked__ with a simulated implementation.
 Unit tests should be automated and fast to run.

 Integration tests cover the behavior of the system in aggregate.
 This measures interactions between units you tested via unit tests.
 Integration testing is complicated by the large scope and the integration of dependencies into the system under test.
 Integration testing is often done manually, simulated, or run on actual hardware.

 How big is a unit?
 It should be small enough that the behavior can be described in without writing a novel.
 It should be large enough to be non-trivial.

-### Test strategies
-The code is not currently written in a way that is testable.
-We will need to refactor the code to get into into a testable structure.
-Refactoring needs to be approached carefully - we must avoid changing the behavior of the code we are testing.

-As you become familiar with how tests are written, you will start writing code in a way that is easier to test.

 #### Separate execution context from behavior.
 - Separate the concern of __how__ something is executed from __what__ is executed.